Air2air/northworks/public/content/w-publications.md

 #### [The Decision to Seed Hurricanes](/pdf/hurricanes.pdf)

 (with R.A.
 Howard and J.E.
 Matheson)
-_Science_, Vol. 176, p.
+_Science_, **Vol. 176**, p.
 1191-1202, 1972.

 #### [Limitations, definitions, principles, and methods of risk assessment](/pdf/limitations.pdf)

-*Scientific and Technical Review, International Office of Epizootics*, 1995.
+_Scientific and Technical Review, International Office of Epizootics_, 1995.
 (Note: This paper contains a summary of the Mars planetary contamination assessment, described in more detail in 1974 publications listed below.)

 #### [The Invariance Approach to the Probabilistic Encoding of Information](/pdf/phd-thesis.pdf)